introlatin/introlatin.github.io/docs/02-schedule/schedule.md

 #### HW due by start of next class
 {: .no_toc }
 * OPTIONAL: [Homework 105](../homework/homework#homework-105)
     * [This is for you to get practice with the topics of prepositions and expressions of place and time before the exam and get feedback via the answer key; there is no submission for this on Blackboard and it does not count for the semester grade.
-Note, though, that there will be an in-class check-in on these topics next Tuesday, 2/21.]
+Note, though, that there will be an in-class check-in on prepositions and expressions of place and time next Tuesday, 2/21.]
 * Exam 1

 ***